APPOINTMENTSPATIENT PORTALPAY MY BILL

 Download the nomination form HERE!

-The PETAL award is our non-nursing Employee Recognition Program that recognizes full and part-time employees of Greene County General Hospital, My Clinics and/or TeamOrtho Orthopedics and Sports Medicine Center for their performance, dedication, and diligence in carrying out their duties and in advancing the goals and mission of the Hospital.
+It’s DOUBLE CONGRATULATIONS for GCGH’s latest PETAL Award Winners!
+The PETAL award is our non-nursing employee recognition program that praises employees for their performance, dedication, and diligence in carrying out their duties and in advancing the goals and mission of GCGH.

 Nominations